 It is also relevant to note that the Ngāti Kuri Claims Settlement Act 2015, Te Aupōuri Claims Settlement Act 2015, NgāiTakoto Claims Settlement Act 2015, and the Te Rarawa Claims Settlement Act 2015 all contain provisions relating to a 'korowai redress' which set-out co-governance arrangements for conservation land known as the 'Korowai for Enhanced Conservation'.
-The Korowai for Enhanced Conservation recognises the historical, spiritual and cultural association NgāiTakoto, Te Aupōuri, Te Rarawa and Ngāti Kuri iwi have with conservation land the roles that the hapū and marae of each undertake as kaitiaki of the whenua and taonga of the conservation estate.
+The Korowai for Enhanced Conservation NgāiTakoto, Te Aupōuri, Te Rarawa and Ngāti Kuri iwi have with conservation land and the roles that the hapū and marae of each undertake as kaitiaki of the whenua and taonga of the conservation estate.